wp-plugins/brid-video-easy-publish/readme.txt

 13. Related videos screen in Brid player with a Brid latest playlist widget in the site sidebar

 == Changelog ==

+= Version 2.1.1 =

+*   Fixed JavaScript error under Appearance -> Customize when Brid playlist widgets were used.

 = Version 2.1.0 =